What does unique operator identifier mean?

 - Confusing operator identity with product identity.
 A unique operator identifier identifies an actor, while a unique product identifier identifies a product.

 - Treating the identifier as proof of compliance.
-Actor identity supports traceability and accountability, but evidence and obligations still need to be assessed separately.
+Actor identity supports traceability and accountability, but obligations and evidence still need to be assessed separately.

 - Confusing economic operator, operator, and actor without checking the applicable legal source.
 Similar-looking actor terms may have different scopes and responsibilities.